 The higher your rank in a search engine, the greater the visibility your website (and your business) has in the digital landscape.
 But, SEO isn’t all about the volume of traffic, rather, a sound SEO strategy focuses on the quality of traffic.
 With quality, we’re referring to organic search results.
 This simply refers to all traffic that you don’t have to pay for.

 At the end of the day, volumes of research go into crafting a sound SEO strategy for a specific company.
 It’s not a one size fits all strategy by far.
 Though there are some “universal” SEO tactics that you can use, these all have to be tailored to a specific site to produce a specific result.
+Safari SEO Melbourne suggests that one of the most overlooked elements in an effective SEO strategy is intent.
+Companies need to identify the keywords that are going to drive the KPIs that matter most for their bottom line.

 How Does SEO Work?